evilsh3ll/Mini-Mediainfo/README.md

 `mi.py -e -pn <file/folder>` show only the name of files with errors in tags

+`mi.py -r <folder>` print output for all files in the folder and recursively all folders without depth limit

 `mi.py <file/folder>` print output for a single file or all files in the folder

 ## Screenshot